cheran99/End-to-End-DevSecOps-Pipeline-with-CI-CD/README.md

 <img width="1903" height="879" alt="image" src="https://github.com/user-attachments/assets/7bc7a020-b0fe-499f-a282-8e7c9c13b728" />

 As shown above, the deployment took a bit longer because of the set-up of both Bandit and Trivy.
-The workflow run above indicates that the Python code and Docker image were able to pass the Bandit and Trivy scanning before getting deployed to Cloud Run.
+The workflow run above indicates that the Python code and Docker image were able to pass through the Bandit and Trivy scanning before getting deployed to Cloud Run.

+If I remove the `--severity-level medium --exit-zero` line, Bandit will now fail the pipeline even if the vulnerabilities discovered are medium-level or below.
+For example: